 - k = Specific heat ratio = Cp/Cv

 - R = Gas constant = 847.9 (kgf/m2)(m3)/(kg-mole)(°K)

 - M = Molecular weight

-(4) When pressure drop across the valve is relatively high, e.g. steam injection, nitrogen header, and so on, and check the sonic velocity for valve downstream piping.
+(4) When pressure drops across the valve is relatively high, e.g. steam injection, nitrogen header, and so on, check the sonic velocity for valve downstream piping.

 3.3.3 Slurry Line: